 JUMP’s developer dream-team

-JUMP are part of the AWS Registered Partner programme and have members of the team specifically trained to build a robust infrastructure that suits our own needs.
+JUMP is part of the AWS Registered Partner programme and has members of the team specifically trained to build a robust infrastructure that suits our own needs.
 We have developed and standardised our infrastructure so that we can offer a secure and scalable service to our customers as reasonably as possibly.
 Standardising this infrastructure means that we can share resources across our customers and offer the benefits of AWS at a reasonable cost.

-We’ve created a robust set-up which offers so much to our customers, but it’s by no means complete.
+We’ve created a robust set-up that offers so much to our customers, but it’s by no means complete.
 We are continuously improving it and looking at ways to offer more.
 At JUMP we have a range of clients from simple brochure websites to bespoke online e-commerce platforms and it’s really exciting to be able to harness powerful tools to support these varying needs.
 We’re constantly looking at new ways to solve specific problems and when we find a good solution we’ll build that in to benefit future projects.

 We’ve also found that pairing AWS with other services is proving powerful, allowing us to tackle a whole host of recurring development challenges.
-We now automate processes that would have been prone to error, such as safeguarding against deploying a website which has problematic code.
+We now automate processes that would have been prone to error, such as safeguarding against deploying a website that has problematic code.

 Our end goal is to offer affordable, robust and high performing solutions to our customers.
 Any experienced development team will be familiar with the challenges that come with hosting, deploying and maintaining websites well and will appreciate how much value innovation in this area can bring to our industry.
-As expectations online continue to be raised, we want to be well positioned to ensure that neither JUMP nor our customers get left behind.
+As expectations online continue to be raised, we want to be well-positioned to ensure that neither JUMP nor our customers get left behind.